OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/05-Testing_for_Vulnerable_Remember_Password.md

 - Applications provide a *remember me* functionality that allows the user to stay authenticated for long periods of time, without asking the user again for their credentials.
 - Password Managers - including browser password managers - that allow the user to store their credentials in a secure manner and later on inject them in user-forms without any user intervention.

+## Test Objectives

+- Validate that the generated session is managed securely and do not put the user's credentials in danger.

 ## How to Test

 As these methods provide a better user experience and allow the user to forget all about their credentials, they increase the attack surface area.
 Some applications: